Use as REST API

 --form 'Locale=en-US'

 This is just an example.
-Other methods in the API may have different parameters but the Authorization header is required everywhere.
+Other methods in the API may have different parameters but the Authorization header is required for all requests.

 Once the request is executed you will get an object with the link property inside.
 It will contain the URL of the generated document.
 You can download it to see results.